jku-vds-lab/jku-vds-lab.github.io/_publications/2025_iguanodon.md

 ---
 layout: publication
 # The quotes make the : possible, otherwise you can do it without quotes
-title: "Iguanodon: A Code-Breaking Game for Improving Visualization Literacy"
+title: "Iguanodon: A Code-Breaking Game for Improving Visualization Construction Literacy"
 key: 2025_iguanodon
 # paper | preprint | poster
 type: paper